What is a Peace Lily Plant?

 Use a moist cloth to remove any dust accumulation on the leaves.
 Refrain from using spray leaf shine; this may prevent the stomata's (cell structure) exchange of carbon dioxide and water in the air; thus, harming the plant.

-Common Issues of the Peace Lily Plant
+Common Issues of the Peace Lily Care

 - Browning tips indicate inconsistent watering or too much fertilizer.